 Actually, time may be quite an enemy here.
-You start talking faster because you are worried and because there’s so little time for you to speak.
-And if you are a fast talker casually, this may result in your pitch feeling rushed and hard to follow.
+You start talking faster because you are worried, and there’s so little time for you to speak.
+And if you are a fast talker, this may result in your pitch feeling rushed and hard to follow.

 How to end an elevator pitch?

 The ending is as important as the beginning, if not more!
 In fact, the more creative you can be, the more successful your elevator pitch will be.

 You need to consider a concluding statement that will stick in the investor’s mind.
 The better the line, the more likely your potential investor will remember your message afterward.

 This memory trigger could be anything from a catchy phrase to a promise of value.
 It can be a summary of the pitch.
 If you can make it rhyme, bonus points for you!

 You can also ask whether further explanations are needed, initiate a discussion, or offer your business card – whatever attracts attention and makes your pitch memorable.